sakhnik/nvim-gdb/README.md

 The plugin, proxy and screen logs can be downloaded as the artifacts to be analyzed locally.

+To ease reproduction of an issue, set the environment variable `CI`, and launch NeoVim with the auxiliary script `test/nvim`.
+The screen cast will be written to the log file `spy_ui.log`.
+Alternatively, consider recording the terminal script with the ubiquitous command `script`.

 ## References

   * Porting to Moonscript: [2018-11-17](https://sakhnik.com/2018/11/17/nvimgdb-lua.html)